mark-watson/PythonAIBook/manuscript/Text_Adventure_Game.md

 Thanks for playing!
 ```

 Every time you play the game the example program generates a unique story.
-The model remembers your choices — if you befriend an NPC early on, they may reappear later.
+The model remembers your choices; if you befriend an NPC early on, they may reappear later.
 If you lose your map crossing a river, the model won't let you consult it later without some creative problem-solving.

 ## Customizing Your Adventure